Becoming a Guide

 To become a big game or bird game guide in Alberta, you must:

-- Pay applicable fees ($25 per guide’s designation plus GST); AND
+• Pay applicable fees ($25 per guide’s designation plus GST); AND

 For big game, you must:

-A big game guide is entitled to guide for gain or reward 1 or 2 non-resident or non-resident alien licence holders while hunting for big game or wolf/coyote that they are legally authorized to hunt under an allocated licence pursuant to a contract with an outfitter; or any number of resident licence holders while hunting animals they are legally authorized to hunt.
+i) one or 2 non-resident or non-resident alien licence holders while they are hunting wolf, coyote or big game that they are legally authorized to hunt, pursuant to a contract with an outfitter, or

 For bird game, you must: